 The MBSR program consists of 10 sessions: 1 orientation, 8 evening classes, and 1 longer All-Day class

 - Orientation: Meet your classmates, instructor, and review logistics and expectations for the course.

 - Class 1: Introduction to mindfulness, and the Awareness of Breathing and Body Scan meditation practices; gentle mindful movement is introduced

 - Class 3: Connecting to pleasant moments, gentle mindful movement, and introduction to mindful speaking and listening.

-- Class 6: Mindfulness and awareness in your communication.
+- Class 6: Mindfulness and awareness in our communications; awareness of relationships.

 - Class 8: Acknowledging progress, the ongoing process, and how to sustain a mindfulness practice going forward.

-- The Day of Mindfulness (occurring between Classes 6 and 7) is a seven-and-a-half-hour retreat held mostly in silence in order to experience seamless continuity of mindfulness practice.
+- The All-Day Class (occurring between Classes 6 and 7) is a seven-and-a-half-hour retreat held mostly in silence in order to experience seamless continuity of mindfulness practice.
 This session is an opportunity to put into practice all the skills you have learned so far in a supportive community environment, together with alumni from previous MBSR courses.
 Attendance on this day is strongly encouraged.